India launches new economic era with sales tax reform

-NEW DELHI India early on Saturday introduced its biggest tax reform in the 70 years since independence from British colonial rule.
+NEW DELHI (Reuters) - India early on Saturday introduced its biggest tax reform in the 70 years since independence from British colonial rule.

 The Goods and Services Tax (GST) replaces more than a dozen federal and state levies and unifying a $2 trillion economy and 1.3 billion people into one of the world's biggest common markets.